 What is burglary?

-Distraction burglary is where offenders trick or dupe an occupant or distract them.
-They often say they are from a utility company such as the water board, or ask for a glass of water to gain access to the property and commit burglary.
+Distraction burglary is when offenders trick or dupe an occupant or distract them to gain entrance.
+They may say they are from a utility company such as the water board, or ask for a glass of water to gain access to the property and commit burglary.
 They may be working alone or with someone else.
 The elderly are particularly vulnerable to this type of distraction burglary.

 Support for victims of burglary

-If you need further support, please use the directory on the left-hand side to find an organisation who can help you.
-This help can involve emotional support, practical support with completing forms and insurance as well as advice on security systems and repairs.
+If you or anyone in your family, including children, need further support following a burglary contact Victims First.
+This support can involve emotional support, practical support with completing forms and insurance as well as advice on security systems and repairs.